conacts/multithreading/README.md

 ###### Nonconcurrent Output: (Using local files)
 ![](assets/img2.png)

-## 5. Questions:
+## Questions:

 ##### What assumptions did you make in your design?
 Why?
 - Only one machine is present to read files.
 The addition of more machines could enable separate machines to work on files independently.
+- I assumed that if we were pulling over HTTP, we would be able to receive the file at each request without error.
 - I assumed that the machine had at least enough threads to support all the input files all at once.
 - I assumed the machine had at least enough memory to handle all the files it was working on.
 - I assumed that the CSVs being read are not always gonna be formatted properly and every input file needs to be checked.
-- I assumed that if we were pulling over HTTP, we would be able to receive the file at each request.

 ##### How would you change your program if it had to process many files where each file was over 10M records?